Occurs before the control becomes visible for the first time.

 If the UserControl is part of an MDI child form, the event will occur each time the child form is shown.
 In this case, you should put any one-time initialization code in the UserControl instead of a event handler.

 The event occurs when the handle for the UserControl is created.
 In some circumstances, this can cause the event to occur more than one time.
 For example, the event occurs when the UserControl is loaded, and again if the handle is recreated.
 (One way that a handle is recreated is by calling the RecreateHandle method.)
 To account for the event occurring more than one time, you should put any one time initialization code in the UserControl constructor instead of a event handler.
-In addition, you should not add data bindings to the UserControl in a event handler.

 For more information about handling events, see Consuming Events.